Back

 Assailants kill at least 32 in north-west Nigerian villages, residents say

-Read original articleAI-Generated Summary
+Read original articleThe Guardian

 Armed individuals killed at least 32 people and burned houses in raids on villages in north-west Nigeria's Niger state, residents and local officials have reported.
 The attacks targeted the villages of Tunga-Makeri, Konkoso, and Pissa near the border with Benin, with assailants arriving on motorbikes and opening fire on residents.
 The violence is part of a broader pattern of insecurity in north-west Nigeria, where armed groups have been carrying out attacks on rural communities with increasing frequency.